-If you’re unsure whether your Athol residence has unhealthy indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Athol house has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which may create long-term health problems.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which might create long-term health concerns.

 Most Common Causes of Bad IAQ

-We’ve made a list of the most common sources of bad IAQ, the issues they make and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your house, we suggest consulting with a pro like Alpine Summit Heating & Cooling about which products are a good fit for your house.
+We’ve made a list of the most frequent causes of inferior IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
+If you’re worried about the air inside your house, we suggest talking with a specialist like Alpine Summit Heating & Cooling about which options are ideal for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by common household items.
+Volatile organic compounds, or VOCs, are vapors released by everyday household products.

 They’re found in paint and stains in addition to: